AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Iteration is an important concept in the design of data structures. an **iterator** for a collection provides one key behavior: It upports a special method named **__next__** that returns the next element of the collection if any or raises a **StopIteration** exception to indicate that there are no further elements.

+Fortunately, it is rare to have to directly implement an iterator class.
+The preferred approach is the use of the **generator** syntax which automatically produces an iterator of yielded values.